 Which SD Card Works with the Wyze Cam v3?

-It’s worth noting that the Wyze Cam will recognize larger SD cards 64GB and over (formatted to exFAT), but these cards have been known to be unstable, and it is more likely that you will run into problems later on.
+It’s worth noting that the Wyze Cam will recognize larger SD cards 64GB and over (formatted to exFAT), but these cards have been known to be unstable.
+Pay attention to any alerts.

-Formatting a MicroSD Card for Wyze Cam v3
+Formatting a MicroSD Card for Wyze Cameras v3

 If the MicroSD card you are using has been used before, it is recommended that the card be reformatted.
-Keep in mind that reformatting the SD card will remove all information that was on it.
+Keep in mind that reformatting will remove all information that was on the SD card.

 - From the Wyze App, go to the Home tab and then go to Settings.